-4. Monitoring and Evaluation for Intervention
+5. Monitoring and Evaluation for Intervention

-The focus of this section is on promoting family-based care for those children who have been separated from or are at risk of being separated from their families.
+The focus of this section is on strengthening families, building an understanding of how disaster and war impact a family and family-based care for those children who have been separated from or are at risk of being separated from their families.
 The three sections include:

-- · A description of the continuum of care, ranging from being at risk for separation to kinship care, foster care, and adoption - Three essential core trainings for national leaders to use to equip the local church to care for children who are at risk of or have been separated from their families or have experienced significant trauma in their families - · Resources for church-based "Without Orphans" initiatives to reach children, families, and congregations
+- · A description of the continuum of care, ranging from being at risk for separation to kinship care, foster care, and adoption - · Introduction of essential core trainings and evidence-based strategies for national leaders to use to equip the local church to help in strengthening families and/or care for children who are at risk of or have been separated from their families or have experienced significant trauma in their families - · Resources for church-based "Without Orphans" initiatives to reach children, families, and congregations - · Tools and strategies that will help the church be a resource for those who have experienced crisis from natural disasters, war or world stressors